 Crude oil and natural gas prices are subject to wide fluctuations.
 Any material decline in spot prices could result in a reduction of Tethys' future net production revenues and impact on the commercial viability of the Group's existing and future oil and gas discoveries.
 It may become uneconomic to produce from some wells as a result of lower prices, which could result in a reduction in volumes and the value of Tethys' oil and gas reserves, if the Group elected not to produce from certain wells at lower prices.
-For example, a 20% net price reduction from the 2021 average sales prices would result in a reduction of \$1.9 million in gas revenues and a reduction of \$1.2 million in oil revenues based on the 2021 gas sales volume of 115,647 Mcm and the 2021 oil sales volume of 314,143 bbls.
+For example, a 20% net price reduction from the 2022 average sales prices would result in a reduction of \$1.0 million in gas revenues and a reduction of \$12.1 million in oil revenues based on the 2022 sales volume.

 All of these factors could result in a material decrease in the Group's net production revenue causing a reduction in its acquisition and development activities.
-There were no commodity price financial derivatives outstanding as at December 31, 2021 and 2020.
+There were no commodity price financial derivatives outstanding as at December 31, 2022 and 2021.